tonyfischetti/vix/README.md

 Notes
 -----

-This was tested on ....
+This was tested on
+ - Mac OS X 10.8.4 (MacVim and Terminal.app)
+ - Xubuntu (GVim and gnome-terminal)

+Windows via Cygwin will be tested soon

 On Xubuntu (perhaps all gnu/linux distros) gvim cannot handle .gvimrc (it was made to work chiefly with MacVim).
 It seems to work fine without it.